 As I mentioned before, I've had dark circles for long enough to know that it's mostly genetic.
 Sure, there will be some extra puffiness after a late night or lack of sleep, but I've pretty much had to just accept them as part of my face.
 Which means I'm not the likeliest candidate to try new eye creams because I pretty much stopped believing the hype.

 That is, until the hype surrounding Philosophy's Ultimate Miracle Worker Fix Eye Power-Treatment Fill & Firm ($60) was too positive to ignore.
-After a four-week independent clinical and self-assessment study with 31 women ages 45 to 65, 97% of women saw a creaseless eye area that looked ironed flat in as little as 12 days, and 100% saw a less-crinkled eye area in just 31 days.
+According to the website, after a four-week independent clinical and self-assessment study with 31 women ages 45 to 65, 97% of women saw a creaseless eye area that looked ironed flat in as little as 12 days, and 100% saw a less-crinkled eye area in just 31 days.
 See what I mean?
 I tried the creamy, light-feeling formula about a year ago and haven't looked back.

 My crow's feet aren't deep by any means, but small lines began cropping up around my under-eye bags—only making them more pronounced.
 This eye treatment blends together actives including a bi-retinoid, soy peptide extracts, and hyaluronic acid to visibly plump, firm, and densify skin; fill in the appearance of hollows; and target any budding wrinkles.
 I don't say this often, but it's a perfect product (and a dermatologist told me that too).